BizTalk DevOps: Monitor your BizTalk environment using PowerShell –Monitoring Ports (Stopped/disabled/unelisted) with Auto-Healing capabilities

 BizTalk Ports Status Report

-Again, this type of script must be viewed as a complement to the tools mentioned above or used in the absence of them.
+Again, this type of script must be viewed as a complement to the tools mentioned above, or used in their absence.

 Download